bruceharrison1984/Schedulely/README.md

 ---

-## Description
+## 📃 Description

-- 🤏 Extremely small package size
+- Extremely small package size
-- 📱 Entire design is based on CSS-grid, so it is fully responsive and fast!
+- Entire design is based on CSS-grid, so it is fully responsive and fast!
-- 🔩 Easy to override default components to add behavior... and you should!
+- Easy to override default components to add unique behavior

 A light-weight, highly customizable Month calendar for React-based applications.
 The primary focus of Calendo is to just display a CSS-grid based month calendar with events.